e-vents/markdowns/TypeScript - Basics.md

 ```

 # Next-gen JS and TS
-This chapter is refering to JS in the version ES6 or newer.
+This chapter is referring to JS in the version ES6 or newer.

 These topics are covered in this chapter (quick access):
 - [let and const Keywords](#let-and-const-keywords)